Get ₹200 off on Oswal Premium Plan this Christmas! For Class 9-12. Use code CHRISTMAS200 at checkout.

 icse physics class 10 current electricity questions and answers

-Class 10 Electricity Important Questions and Answers
+Class 10 Sound Important Questions and Answers

 Q1.
 Which of the following trend in V-I graph will never be obtained when two resistors of resistance 2 Ω and 6 Ω are connected in parallel?